quasarframework/quasar-starter-kit-app-extension/template/README.md

 # Other Info
 > Add other information that's not as important to know

-# Patreon
+# Donate
-If you like (and use) this App Extension, please consider becoming a Quasar [Patreon](https://www.patreon.com/quasarframework).
+If you appreciate the work that went into this App Extension, please consider [donating to Quasar](https://donate.quasar.dev).